 Students undertaking the combined Bachelor of Environmental Engineering (Honours)/Bachelor of Science program are required to complete STAT2110 Engineering Statistics in lieu of the Bachelor of Science core course STAT1070 Statistics for the Sciences.
 Students wishing to step-out from the combined degree into the single Bachelor of Science program (who have successfully completed STAT2110) will be able to count STAT2110 in place of STAT1070.
 Students wishing to step-out from the combined degree into the single Bachelor of Environmental Engineering (Honours) program (who have successfully completed STAT2110) will be able to count STAT2110 as a 10 unit elective course as STAT2110 is not a core course in the single Environmental Engineering (Honours) program .

-Students who have completed a NSW HSC course Extension 1 Mathematics OR who have completed NSW HSC Extension 2 Mathematics (or their interstate/international equivalents) are able to complete the higher level MATH1210/MATH1220 Mathematical Discovery 1/Mathematical Discovery 2 course in lieu of MATH1110/MATH1120.
-Please contact your program advisor if you wish to discuss this option.
+Students with a Band 3 or 4 in the NSW HSC course Extension 1 Mathematics OR who have completed NSW HSC Extension 2 Mathematics (or their interstate/international equivalents) are able to complete the higher level MATH1210/MATH1220 Mathematical Discovery 1/Mathematical Discovery 2 course in lieu of MATH1110/MATH1120.

 Download a program plan for further details on what you will study.
 Please refer to the program plan for the year that you commenced or transitioned into this program.